kutani/macky/README.md

 ## Control Messages

-Special commands prefixed with `CTL_` can be written to the `in` file to control macky itself.
-At present only one command is implemented: `CTL_QUIT`, which closes the current connection and cleans up leftover FIFOs.
+Special commands prefixed with `CTL_` can be written to the `in` files to control macky itself.

+### Program Control
+The program control `in` FIFO, located in the root directory, accepts two commands:

+`CTL_CONNECT` is used to connect to configured sessions, and takes as arguments the names for each connection to make.
+These arguments should match the name of session directory names under the `connections/` directory.
+You can pass multiple names and macky will connect to all of them.

+`CTL_QUIT` closes all open connections, cleaning up FIFOs, and quits macky.

+### Session Control
+Each session also has it's own `in` FIFO.
+In addition to the above commands, these accept the `CTL_CLOSE` command, which will close and clean up only the current session.

 ## TODO

 * Implement TLS support
-* Support for multiple concurrent connections
 * A modular "rules" system for doing magic with output